 Invivyd Announces Changes to Executive Team

-/EIN News/ -- WALTHAM, Mass., Feb.
-03, 2023 (GLOBE NEWSWIRE) -- Invivyd, Inc. (Nasdaq: IVVD), a clinical stage biopharmaceutical company on a mission to protect humanity from serious infectious diseases, today announced that Laura Walker, Ph.D., the company’s chief scientific officer and co-founder, decided to leave the company to pursue other opportunities.
+WALTHAM, Mass., Feb.
+03, 2023 (GLOBE NEWSWIRE) -- Invivyd, Inc. IVVD, a clinical stage biopharmaceutical company on a mission to protect humanity from serious infectious diseases, today announced that Laura Walker, Ph.D., the company's chief scientific officer and co-founder, decided to leave the company to pursue other opportunities.
 The management team has initiated a search process to identify her replacement.
 Until a permanent successor is named, Invivyd team member Lukas Dillinger, Ph.D., has been appointed as interim Head of Discovery and Pre-Clinical.

 "On behalf of the company, I extend my gratitude and thanks for Laura's scientific passion and contributions that led to the company's founding and helped establish and evolve our integrated discovery platform that has generated a robust pipeline of antibody candidates against SARS-CoV-2," said David Hering, CEO of Invivyd.
 "We wish Laura the very best in her future endeavors."